toddmaustin/bringup-bench/README.md

 - **minspan** - Finds the minimal spanning tree of a graph (via Kruscal's algorithm over the graph's adjacency matrix).

+- **monte-carlo** - Uses a Monte Carlo simulation to find an approximation of PI.

+- **murmur-hash** - Computes the MURMUR hash of its input value.

 - **natlog** - Compute the value of natural log e, using an iterative method.

+- **nbody-sim** - Performs an N-body simulation to high detail.

+- **n-queens** - Solves the N-queens problem, of various sizes.

 - **nr-solver** - Computes a square-root value using a Newton-Raphson solver.

+- **packet-filter** - Performs complex packet filtering on a randomly generated steam of network packets.

 - **parrondo** - A game theory based solver that simulates Parrondo's paradox.